syafiyft/virtual-library-project/README.md

 ## **Project Summary**

 **Virtual Library: ShelfMate** is a mobile application designed to provide users with an interactive and accessible digital reading experience.
 The app allows users to explore a vast collection of books, search for titles, and read seamlessly within the app.

-Key features include:
-- **Book Categorization** – Organizing books by genres and topics for easy navigation.
-- **Personalized Recommendations** – Suggesting books based on user preferences.
-- **Integrated Reading Mode** – Enabling a smooth and immersive reading experience.

-**ShelfMate** aims to enhance digital reading by making books easily accessible, promoting literacy, and fostering a community of avid readers.
+It features an intuitive user interface with book categorization, personalized recommendations, and an integrated reading mode.
+ShelfMate aims to enhance the digital reading experience by making books easily accessible, promoting literacy, and fostering a community of avid readers.
 ---

 ## **Project Objectives**